phytal/algorithmic-trading-python/README.md

 This repository is based on the freeCodeCamp courses: [1](https://github.com/nickmccullum/algorithmic-trading-python), [2](https://github.com/Luchkata/Algorithmic_Trading_Machine_Learning/tree/main)

+The financial data in this project is real data retrieved from Yahoo!
+Finance via the yfinance library.

 ## Sections

 * Section 1: Building An Equal-Weight S&P 500 Index Fund